 TVNZ journalist (and future Communicado founder) Neil Roberts does an ethnomusicologist turn in this edition of "established media tries to explain what the young people are doing".
 His subject is NZ's fledgling punk scene which is already on its way to extinction.
 Much of the focus is on Auckland but Doomed lead singer (and future TV presenter/producer) Johnny Abort (aka Dick Driver) flies the flag for the south.
 The Stimulators, Suburban Reptiles and Scavengers play live and punk fans pogo and talk about violence directed at them (from "beeries").

-Singer-songwriter Dave Dobbyn is one of New Zealand's most loved, respected and awarded musicians.
+Singer-songwriter Dave Dobbyn — currently touring New Zealand — is one of the country's most loved, respected and awarded musicians.
 This Spotlight collection celebrates Dobbyn’s career on screen: from Th' Dudes, and DD Smash to going solo, and the songs that are part of the national soundtrack — from drinking odes ('Bliss'), OE anthems ('Welcome Home'), stadium singalongs ('Slice of Heaven') and America’s Cup shanties ('Loyal') to laments and ballads.

 This documentary follows a 2001 Neil Finn tour of his bottom-of-the-world homeland.
 Finn challenged his perfectionist instincts by playing with a changing local line-up at each gig: mostly unknown fans offered a chance to “glisten like a pearl”.
 The performers ranged from veterans to teen guitarist-singer Jon Hume (four years away from the Australian Top 20 with band Evermore).
 In Dunedin the performance survives drinking rituals and uninvited stage guests; in another moment, a shy 14-year-old piano prodigy segues from Mozart into Split Enz classic 'I Got You'.